 Wound odor, also referred to as malodor, is typically the result of necrotic tissue or bacterial colonization in the wound bed.
-Certain dressings such as hydrocolloids also tend to produce a characteristic odor as a result of the chemical reaction that takes place between the dressing and wound exudate causing odor.
+Certain dressings like hydrocolloids, also tend to produce a characteristic odor as a result of the chemical reaction that takes place between the dressing and wound exudate, causing odor.
 While not directly harmful to the patient, wound odor is often indicative of bioburden or other barriers to wound healing.
-In addition, the psychological affects of malodorous wounds on the patient, relatives, or caregiver can be significant.
+In addition, the psychological effects of malodorous wounds on the patient, relatives, or caregiver can be significant.

 Assessment of Wound Odor

-The following scale can be used to qualitatively assess wound odor for documentation purposes:
+Though there is no universally recognized scale for measuring wound odor, the following can be used to qualitatively assess wound odor for documentation purposes:

 Very strong: Odor is evident on entering the room (6–10 feet or 2–3 meters from the patient) with the dressing intact.